Top 3 Cable Tracing Technologies

 Tone tracers have traditionally been analog.
 More recently digital or asymmetric tone tracers have arrived onto the market.
 Asymmetric toners have a number of advantages over more traditional analog tracers.

 Tone tracing provides the only cable tracing technology that can be performed on a live cable.
 More modern asymmetric tone tracers operate at frequencies well above the level that even very modern cable like CAT7 operate.
-Consequently, the tone signal does not interfere with a network signal.
+Consequently, the tone signal does not interfere with the network signal.

 Locating exactly where the fault lies can be very useful in deciding whether a cable run needs replacing or repairing.
 A fault close to the end of the cable may be repairable.
 Conversely, a fault in the middle of the cable would, in all likelihood, require a replacement.
 A tone tracer can be used to locate a fault, though it is a laborious process tracing each wire until the break is located.
 A full featured cable tester or TDR tester would be much faster and consequently a much better use of your time.